 | Courses over 12 weeks | ELE Ireland Student Protection Scheme (SPS) | Learners on courses over 12 weeks | Additional protection through the ELE Ireland scheme (see details via ELE Ireland). |

 You receive clear booking details.
-If ESCROW is used for your booking, fees are paid securely into the approved facility rather than directly to the school.
+If you require a visa, your required fees must be paid securely into Dorset College’s approved TransferMate Escrow facility rather than directly to the school.

 Dorset College has formal Protection of Enrolled Learners (PEL) arrangements in place.
 This means that, in the unlikely event that a Dorset College programme ceased prematurely, students would be supported to complete their programme at a designated protecting college (partner school) — with all efforts made to ensure a smooth transition.